Our Services are Always Uniquely Fitted to Our Client’s Needs

 Customer & User Insight Studies

-A successful business model needs to be anchored deeply in real needs.
-We help you uncover those needs, decode them, and transform them into an operational design strategy.
+A successful business model needs to be deeply anchored in real needs.
+We help you to uncover, decode, and transform these needs into an operational design strategy.

-A design strategy can also be relevant for a line extension of an existing product or service (a brush-up).
+A design strategy can also be relevant for a line extension, or brush-up, of an existing product or service.

 Customer listening studies focused on mental models that drive market behaviour using our Mental Model Scraping™ tool.